Storage thin provisioning can save space on a VMware Virtual Machine Disk File (VMDK), but reclaiming that space

 After sdelete has cleared your drive, vCenter will still show maximum disk usage, so the last step in reclaiming space is to use Storage VMotion.
 Since the disk is already in thin-provision format, you can choose the wizard to "Keep Disk Format" or "Change to Thin Provisioned Disk."
 Both options will now really free unused space.
 After the Storage VMotion has finished, you might have to press "Update storage usage" to force vCenter to recalculate storage usage, but after that, the VM will use far less storage then previously.

-Using the VMtools
+Using the VMtools shrink option

 In a Windows VM with VMware Tools running, you can right-click the VMtools icon and select Open VMware Tools.
 One of the tabs displayed will be "Shrink."
 Normally, this would clear all unused disk space, but strangely this doesn't work for thin-provisioned disk.
 So unfortunately, this option isn't helpful when you want to reclaim unused disk space.